-How Elections in India impact on the economy of India
+How Elections in India Impact the Economy

 Indian Voters look for stability